S'no time to stay inside! Winslow Homer and Other Artists in the Snow.

 Do you think all the Sherpas would have been incredulous at this point when asked to re-create the ascent for the photographer?
 Maybe thinking "crazy Europeans....."

-My third snow example features two images of snowballs.
+My next examples of snow features snowballs.
 These are massive snowballs.
 The first one is a trading card declaring a "Happy New Year."

 A drawing from 1890 of a young man (maybe 12 years old) pushing a snowball that is as tall as he is.
 Attached and flattened on the front of the snowball is a friend, probably about the same age.
 It looks as though the snow ball is about to crush the kid in front as it rolls down the hill.
 The drawing has text that reads, “Happy New Year.”